 Data Catalog vs Data Dictionary vs Metric Catalog: What’s the Difference?

 A data catalog, data dictionary, and metric catalog all help teams understand and organize data, but they serve different purposes.
 A data dictionary describes the technical structure of data fields in databases, such as column names and data types.
 A data catalog provides a searchable inventory of data assets across systems so teams can discover available datasets.
-A metric catalog, on the other hand, focuses on business metrics—such as revenue, conversion rate, or customer churn—and documents how those metrics are defined and calculated.
-While data dictionaries and catalogs are often used by data teams, metric catalogs help ensure that business teams understand and use consistent metrics.
+A metric catalog, on the other hand, focuses on business metrics—such as revenue, conversion rate, or customer churn—and documents how those metrics are defined, calculated, and certified for use across the organization.
+While data dictionaries and catalogs are often used by data teams, metric catalogs help ensure that business teams and AI systems understand and use consistent metrics.

 Why these terms get mixed up